 How does Telmisartan work?

 Telmisartan belongs to the class of drugs called angiotensin receptor blockers.
-It improves the patient condition by relaxing blood vessels so that blood can flow more easily.
+Telmisartan blocks the vasoconstrictor and aldosterone-secreting effects of angiotensin II by selectively blocking the binding of angiotensin II to the AT1 receptor in many tissues, such as vascular smooth muscle and the adrenal gland.
+This helps in blood vessels to relax so that blood can flow more easily.
 Lowering high BP helps prevent heart attacks, strokes, and kidney problems.
 It is also used to improve the chance of living longer after a heart attack.

 Telmisartan Uses and Benefits